rame0033/portfolio/README.md

 ### File linking
 This is my first problematic encounter when I am on my early stage of coding my projects page.
 I have already finished the layout and pushed the code to my GitHub repository.
 Local render was fine but when I tried to enter the github pages link, my layout and images didn't render although I believed that time that all assets were linked properly to my HTML files.

-I tried to read some internet discussions regarding github pages,consulted our mentor and find out that I missed a detail.
+I tried to read some internet discussions regarding github pages, consulted our mentor and find out that I missed a detail.
 When it comes to linking and my file is in a subdirectory, it is required to do e.g. `../css/styles.css` since it is a relative path hence the browser will be able to find it and apply my styles and image assets to the page.
 This applied also when I linked my cards and navigations and it made me confuse somehow because I have to locate all of page and assets from their respective folders to properly link them and able to render to GitHub pages.

 ### Form and Formspree
 The form is styled through Bootstrap but